History of the Anaheim Ducks: 2010–2018

+The Ducks finished first in the Pacific Division in 2017 and swept the wild-card Calgary Flames in the first round.
 On May 10, 2017, the Ducks ended their Game 7 losing streak when they defeated the Edmonton Oilers, winning the series 4–3 and advancing to the Western Conference finals for the second time in three seasons.
 They would fall to the Nashville Predators in Game 6, ending their playoff run.
 In the following season, the Ducks failed to win the Pacific Division for the first time since the 2011–12 season.
 They clinched the playoffs, but were swept by the San Jose Sharks in the First Round.

+2018–present

 In 2019, the Ducks fired Carlyle and replaced him with Bob Murray as interim, however the Ducks missed the playoffs.
+On June 17, 2019, the team named Dallas Eakins as the franchise's 10th head coach.

+On November 9, 2021, Murray was placed on administrative leave by the Ducks pending the results of an ongoing investigation.
+The investigation is reportedly focused on Murray's alleged history of verbal abuse to players and staff members.
+Assistant general manager Jeff Solomon was initially named as acting general manager but was then named interim general manager when Murray resigned on November 10.
+Pat Verbeek was named general manager on February 3, 2022.
+In 2023, Eakins left as head coach, and the team hired Greg Cronin as the next coach.